Al Eaton

-Al Eaton (born Alfred Eaton; also known as Al "Baby Jesus" Eaton) is an American music producer, songwriter, and engineer based in Oakland, California.
-He is known for his influential work in the hip-hop and rap genres, spanning from the late 1970s through the 2000s.
-Eaton is the owner of One Little Indian Studios and has been involved in numerous prominent projects in the industry.
+Alfred Eaton is an American record producer, songwriter, and audio engineer based in Oakland, California.
+He is known for his production work for West Coast hip-hop artists.

 Career

 Eaton began his music career in the late 1970s.
 His early work established him as a significant player in the development of West Coast hip-hop.

 In the 1980s, Eaton made his mark on the hip-hop scene with pioneering work.
 He collaborated with Too Short on seminal albums such as Life Is...
 Too $hort and Freaky Tales.
 His innovative use of sampling and beat production helped define the sound of early West Coast rap.

 During the 1990s, Eaton continued to influence the genre with a diverse range of projects.
 Notable collaborations include Kid Rock's Grits Sandwiches For Breakfast, as well as contributions to various No Limit Records releases.
 Eaton also worked with prominent artists like The Click, Rappin' 4-Tay and Spice 1.

 In the 2000s, Eaton's career continued to flourish.
 He contributed to George Benson's Absolute Benson and worked with Spice 1 on The Last Dance.

 Eaton operates One Little Indian Studios in Oakland, California, where he continues to be active in the music industry.